Reinforcement Learning with Augmented Data: Introduction

 Supervised learning, in the context of computer vision, has addressed the problems of data-efficiency and generalization by injecting useful priors.
 One such often ignored prior is \textit{Data Augmentation}.
 It was critical to the early successes of CNNs \cite{lecun98gradient,krizhevsky2012} and has more recently enabled better supervised~\cite{cubuk2018autoaugment, cubuk2019}, semi-supervised~\cite{xie2019consistency, xie2019self, berthelot2018mixmatch} and self-supervised~\cite{henaff2019data, chen2020simclr, he2019momentum} learning.
 By using multiple augmented views of the same data-point as input, CNNs are forced to learn consistencies in their internal representations.
 This results in a visual representation that improves generalization~\cite{xie2019self, henaff2019data, chen2020simclr, he2019momentum}, data-efficiency~\cite{xie2019consistency, henaff2019data, chen2020simclr} and transfer learning~\cite{henaff2019data, he2019momentum}.

-Inspired by the impact of data augmentation in computer vision, we present RAD: {\textbf{R}}einforcement Learning with {\textbf{A}}ugmented {\textbf{D}}ata, a technique to incorporate data-augmentations on input observations for reinforcement learning pipelines.
-Through RAD, we ensure that the agent is learning on multiple views (or augmentations) of the same input (see Fig.~\ref{fig:teaser_diagram}).
+Inspired by the impact of data augmentation in computer vision, we present RAD: {\textbf{R}}einforcement Learning with {\textbf{A}}ugmented {\textbf{D}}ata, a technique to incorporate data augmentations on input observations for reinforcement learning pipelines.
+Through RAD, we ensure that the agent is learning on multiple views (or augmentations) of the same input (see Figure~\ref{fig:data_aug_overview_diagram}).
 This allows the agent to improve on \emph{two key capabilities}: (a) {\textbf{data-efficiency}}: learning to quickly master the task at hand with drastically fewer experience rollouts; (b) {\textbf{generalization}}: improving transfer to unseen tasks or levels simply by training on more diversely augmented samples.
-Through RAD, we present the first extensive study of the use of data augmentation techniques for reinforcement learning with \emph{no changes} to the underlying reinforcement learning algorithm and no additional assumptions about the domain other than the knowledge that the agent operates from image-based observations.
+To the best of our knowledge, we present the first extensive study of the use of data augmentation for reinforcement learning with \emph{no changes} to the underlying RL algorithm and no additional assumptions about the domain other than the knowledge that the agent operates from image-based or proprioceptive (positions \& velocities) observations.